 PCBUs must eliminate the risk if it’s reasonably practicable.
 For example, isocyanate paints can be eliminated from the workplace by replacing them with water-based paints.

 If elimination isn’t reasonably practicable, minimise worker exposure to these products.
 Examples for silica dust are to fit extraction systems or use water suppression systems.

 If a risk to health still remains, supply RPE to workers.
 Make sure they know why they need to wear it, how to use it and that it fits properly.

 RPE should not be the sole method of reducing risk.
 It must be used alongside other minimisation controls.

 Fit testing is very important.
 RPE works if it forms a seal around the wearer’s nose and mouth.
 Fit testing is conducted by trained specialists.
 Your safety gear supplier can help you locate one.

 Monitor workers’ lung health annually.
-This helps ensure the controls are working, and may detect early symptoms of work-related ill health.
+This also helps you know whether the controls are working, and may detect early symptoms of work-related ill-health.

 Information and training

-Make sure workers know about the health risks and controls for silica and solvents.
+Make sure workers know about the health risks and controls for airborne contaminants.
 ‘Toolbox talks’ can be useful here.

-Make sure they understand the risks, what they need to do to protect themselves, and why it’s important to take part in health monitoring.
+Make sure workers understand the risks, what they need to do to protect themselves, and why it’s important to take part in exposure and health monitoring.